 HubSpot’s landing page has a live chat feature for easy access to immediate support.
 The location of the collapsible chat box keeps the page looking organized.

-Once you’ve created your initial landing page design, don’t feel locked in — this is an iterative process.
-Meaning, test your designs among your target audience to determine which colors, CTA buttons, headlines, visuals, and written content resonate with them best and result in the highest number of conversions.
+Once you’ve designed your landing page, don’t feel locked in — this is an iterative process.
+For instance, feel free to test your designs among your target audience to determine which colors, CTA buttons, headlines, visuals, and written content resonate with them best (and result in the most conversions).

-You can A/B test your designs and review your results.
-Then, once you’ve determined which design works best for your target audience and boosts conversions, stick with that design (until you have a new and improved design to share — then, start this process again).
+To do this, you may A/B test designs.
+After reviewing your results, you'll know which design works best for your target audience and increases conversions — stick with that design until you have a new and improved design to share, your product line changes, or your branding is updated — then, start this process again.

-There are a plethora of landing page design software options to choose from, all of which can help you design your entire website (not just your landing page).
+There are many landing page design software options to choose from, all of which can help you design your entire website (not just your landing page).
 The following five options simplify the design process and don’t require you to have any previous web or design experience.

 Instapage allows you to design and publish custom post-click landing pages with a variety of template options.
 The page builder is easy to use and offers the ability to A/B test different designs to determine which works best for your audience.
-The software also helps you optimize your landing page with dynamic text replacement, which is a feature that allows you to automate the opt-in content on your page.
+The software also helps you optimize your landing page with dynamic text replacement so you can automate the opt-in content on your page.

 Unbounce has a landing page creator with over 100 templates to choose from so your design complements your brand and content.
 Templates are organized by business type and include options for SaaS companies, agencies, and ecommerce businesses.
 Unbounce landing pages are responsive and completely customizable.

 Mailchimp allows you to design your landing page in minutes, thanks to their drag-and-drop page builder.
 You can also set up your other website content to populate your landing page, further simplifying the design process.
-You can add custom CTA buttons to entice your target audience to convert or sign up.
-And, if you need help personalizing your landing page, you can review and reference the variety of tutorial videos Mailchimp automatically provides.
+Add custom CTAs to entice your target audience to convert or sign up.
+And, if you need help personalizing your landing page, review and reference the variety of tutorial videos Mailchimp provides users.

 Leadpages is a landing page design software with a drag-and-drop builder that makes it easy to customize your landing page to suit your brand, and you can A/B test your designs with the software to efficiently determine which option converts the most visitors.